 URI’s individualized residential alternative provides individuals with personalized attention, opportunities for independent living, and the chance to participate in a wide range of activities.
 Individualized programs provide a home-like environment by support professionals, qualified health professionals, and Medicaid service coordinators.

 All URI residences offer client-centered planning and care coordination as well as a wide variety of services, including transportation to and from day programs; community integration and recreational activities; nutritional, occupational and physical therapy; and speech services.
 The residences are certified by the Office for People with Developmental Disabilities and have specially dedicated employees assigned 24 hours a day.

 All residents receive individualized attention from an interdisciplinary team of professionals who, along with the individual’s family and/or advocate, support each resident to achieve their goals.
 In addition to individual program planning, recreational activities are scheduled year-round for residents.
 All residents also participate daily in either vocational training, day habilitation, or a day treatment program.

 Urban Center for the Developmentally Disabled

-Urban Resource Institute (URI)’s Urban Center for the Developmentally Disabled (UCDD) provides one-on-one job counseling, training, placement, and job-site coaching services for individuals diagnosed with intellectual and developmental disabilities, giving them the tools to be productive, develop self-confidence, and build independence.
-UCDD continues URI’s commitment to serving individuals who have “aged out” of special education, and we are dedicated to providing transitional and supported employment opportunities and resources for adult students.
+URI’s Urban Center for the Developmentally Disabled (UCDD) provides one-on-one job counseling, training, placement, and job-site coaching services for individuals with intellectual and developmental disabilities, giving them skills and tools to be productive, develop self-confidence, and build independence.
+We help program participants develop job skills, provide travel training to navigate the transit system, and, through our relationships with employers and retailers throughout NYC, arrange job placement opportunities.